A Durable Power of Attorney is strongly advisable for most people.

 If you were to become incapacitated or unable to handle your affairs and you do not have a power of attorney, an individual would have to obtain guardianship over you through probate court in order to write checks on your behalf, sell your property, and handle other financial and legal matters.

 In the context of nursing home Medicaid planning, not having a power of attorney with a gift provision can limit options for you and your family.
 If you are unable to transfer assets on your own, your family members would not have the power to take assets out of your name, and thus could not possibly set aside assets for your use during life and for a spouse/other family members after your death.

 How often should you update your POA?

-It is important to keep your power of attorney current – we recommend updating it every five years.
-Financial services companies, such as banks, are not legally required to accept a power of attorney.
-We find that institutions are increasingly likely to reject a power of attorney if it is more than three to five years old.
+It is important to keep your power of attorney current – we recommend reviewing it every five years.
+Financial services companies, such as banks, are not legally required to accept a power of attorney and may be more likely to accept a recently dated document.
 Moreover, continual changes in the law make it advantageous to keep this document up to date.
-If you are over age 80, we recommend updating this document every three years, since you are more likely to need someone to act on your behalf.
+If you are over age 80, we recommend reviewing this document every three years, since you are more likely to need someone to act on your behalf.

 For a printer-friendly PDF of this article, click here